Propaganda in Russia: State-sponsored global PR effort

-In 2014, Ivan Zassoursky, a professor of Media and Theory of Communications in the Journalism Department of Moscow State University, said, "Today there are many complex schemes of influence in the world that can be labeled as soft power.
+In 2014, Ivan Zassoursky, a professor of media and theory of communications in the Journalism Department of Moscow State University, said, "Today there are many complex schemes of influence in the world that can be labeled as soft power.
 But traditional thuggish methods of propaganda and direct control used by the Russian government cannot be considered effective from the professional standpoint and acceptable from the viewpoint of journalist morality."

 Following Russia's 2014 annexation of Crimea, a significant increase in Russian propaganda was noted by NATO.
 In February 2017, a fabricated audio recording of NATO Secretary Jens Stoltenberg supposedly interacting with Ukrainian President Petro Poroshenko was published by Russian news website Life.ru.
 The supposed voice of Poroshenko was revealed to be Russian pranksters.
 Russia has been comparing Ukrainian government forces in Donbas to members of ISIS.
 Political scholar Nikolay Kozhanov has claimed that Russia has used propaganda to convey nationalistic as well as pro-Assad messages during the Syrian Civil War.
-Kozhanov claims that Russia has made an effort through propaganda to paint Russia and Syria as a stable force "in the struggle against instability caused by the Americans and terrorism supported by the US regional partners".
+Kozhanov claims that Russia has made an effort through propaganda to paint Russia and Syria as a stable force "in the struggle against instability caused by the Americans and terrorism supported by the US regional partners."

-RT and Sputnik news agency are also spreading false information.
-In the downing of Malaysia Airlines Flight 17, the Bellingcat website of Eliot Higgins gave evidence about the manipulation of satellite images released by the Russian Ministry of Defense which was used by RT and Sputnik news agency based in Edinburgh, Scotland.
+RT and Sputnik news agencies are also spreading false information.
+In the downing of Malaysia Airlines Flight 17, the Bellingcat website of Eliot Higgins gave evidence about the manipulation of satellite images released by the Russian Ministry of Defense, which was used by RT and Sputnik news agency based in Edinburgh, Scotland.

 In September 2024, Vladimir Putin claimed that freedom of speech and freedom of the press are fully respected in Russia.

 Continuing Russian propaganda led to several people experiencing the denial of their experience of the Russian invasion of Ukraine in 2022, even by family members from the other side of the information iron curtain.
 Russian state-controlled media systematically downplayed both civilian and military losses, denouncing reports of attacks on civilians as "fake" or blaming Ukrainian forces.
 Although the 1993 Russian Constitution has an article expressly prohibiting censorship, the Russian censorship apparatus Roskomnadzor ordered the country's media to only employ information from Russian state sources or face fines and blocks, accusing a number of independent media outlets of spreading "unreliable socially significant untrue information" about the shelling of Ukrainian cities by the Russian army and civilian deaths.
 Dmitry Muratov, the editor-in-chief of the Russian independent newspaper Novaya Gazeta, said, "Everything that's not propaganda is being eliminated."

-According to researchers, Russia has intensified international propaganda-efforts targeting Africa, the Middle East, the Balkans, and Asia.
-Increases in Arabic-language pro-Russian propaganda was detected during the Russian invasion of Ukraine, Russia has been accused of amplifying anti-Western post-colonial grievances in Africa through disinformation campaigns.
-Partly due to Russian efforts, pro-Moscow sentiments and blaming the West for the 2022 Russian invasion of Ukraine has become mainstream in much of Africa.
+According to researchers, Russia has intensified international propaganda efforts targeting Africa, the Middle East, the Balkans, and Asia.
+Increases in Arabic-language pro-Russian propaganda were detected during the Russian invasion of Ukraine, Russia has been accused of amplifying anti-Western post-colonial grievances in Africa through disinformation campaigns.
+Partly due to Russian efforts, pro-Moscow sentiments and blaming the West for the 2022 Russian invasion of Ukraine have become mainstream in much of Africa.